National Dope Testing Laboratory

 The National Dope Testing Laboratory (NDTL) is a premier analytical testing & research organization established as an autonomous body under the Ministry of Youth Affairs and Sports, Government of India.
 It is the only laboratory in the country responsible for human sports dope testing.
 It is headed by Chief Executive Officer (CEO).
 Dr. Puran Lal Sahu is the Scientific Director of NDTL.

 It is accredited by National Accreditation Board for Testing & Calibration Laboratories, NABL (ISO/IEC 17025:2017) for human dope testing of urine & blood samples from human sports.
 NDTL is one of the 29 WADA accredited laboratories in the world.
-It is one of the modern & state of the art laboratory in the country equipped with latest analytical instrumentation.
+It is one of the modern and state-of-the-art laboratories in the country equipped with the latest analytical instrumentation.

 Introduction

 The NDTL in India was established in 2008 with an aim to get permanently accredited by International Olympic Committee (IOC) and World Anti Doping Agency to do the testing for the banned drugs in human sports.
 The Lab has successfully completed sample testing for numerous major International as well National events since its inception.
 The lab was earlier located in the Jawaharlal Nehru Stadium and is shifted to the new site within its stadium complex at New Delhi on May 14, 2009 with better facilities.
 The area of the new NDTL lab is 2700 square meters as against the earlier area of only 900 square meters.